j2made/apollo/README.md

 ## Theme Configuration
+### Functions
+TK

+### Styles

+#### Basic Concepts
+Unlike most frameworks, there are no set styles.
+For starters each configurable element will give you the bare necessities to build upon.

+For Example: The `.btn` class will give you all the basic properities of a button.
+Adding the `@include btn-styler()` mixin to any custom button class will give you full range to build your own as-needed.

 #### Buttons
 Just the basics for starters but get as fancy as you'd like with the `.btn-styler` mixin.